uva-engineering-decision-analysis/class_notes/Session_13.md

 ![47](Picturs/pic_47.png)

-There is another variable that we have not consider it.
-There is missing variable.
+There is another variable that we did not consider it.
+There is a missing variable.

-$y_{i}=\beta_{0}+\beta{1}x_{i}+\varepsilon_{i}$  Here, there might be multiple explanatory variable
+$y_{i}=\beta_{0}+\beta{1}x_{i}+\varepsilon_{i}$  Here, there might be multiple explanatory variables

 What does the following graph show?

 ![48](Picturs/pic_48.png)

 There is a missing outlier.
-It has information and it is unusual event.
+It has information and it is an unusual event.

 You use OLS to estimate \hat{\theta} in order to minimize the amount of the error.

 Why do we use the square of the errors?
 It emphasizes the big errors.
 Big errors refer to the big loss.

-Other option is to minimize the absolute value of the errors.
+Another option is to minimize the absolute value of the errors.
 It depends on your problem, to choose one of these options.

 1- min MSE: $\sqrt{\sum|\varepsilon^{2}_{i}}$    $L^{2}$

 2- min MAE: $\sum|\varepsilon_{i}|$              $L^{1}$

-The second option is less sensitive to the big errors.
-It cares about the total amount of the error while the first want put more weight for the biggest error.
+The second option is less sensitive to big errors.
+It cares about the total amount of the error while the first one puts more weight for the biggest error.

-The following equation shows a measurement for measuring the error and $\alpha$ can take different values and if the $\alpha$ is equal to $\infinity$, it means we care about only the biggest error.
+The following equation shows a measurement for measuring the error, and $\alpha$ can take different values, and if the $\alpha$ is equal to $\infinity$, it means we care just about the biggest error.
 We want to minimize only the biggest error.

 $(\sum|\varepsilon^{\alpha}_{i})^{\frac{1}{\alpha}}$          $L^{\alpha}$

-Scoring rules: This is basically asking how good is your forecasting system.
+Scoring rules: This is asking how good is your forecasting system.